 Accommodation options in Llanes

 Tapia de Casariego, Asturias (coastal route)

 The last beach town on the Camino del Norte, you hit it only if you follow the coastal route from La Caridad.
-Beaches and the sea are the main attractions here though the center of Tapia is nice with a couple of squares, a church, several bars and restaurants.
-Not to miss; Playa A Ribeira, Playa das Furadas, Playa del Murallón, salt water swimming pool (by the sea), Os Cañois view-point.
-On the way out of the town you’ll see more beaches.
+Beaches and the sea are the main attractions here through the center of Tapia is nice with a couple of squares, a church, several bars, and restaurants.
+Not to miss; Playa A Ribeira, Playa das Furadas, Playa del Murallón, saltwater swimming pool (by the sea), Os Cañois view-point.
+On the way out of the town, you’ll see more beaches.

 Accommodation options in Tapia

 Sobrado dos Monxes, Galicia

 A small town built around the abbey.
 You can see the complex approaching the town, it dominates the area and looks very impressive.
 The monastery is the main highlight of the town.
 The abbey was founded in 952, it was at its glory during the 15th and 16th centuries.
 Besides the monastery, there is a central square Praza Portal with a couple of bars and restaurants.
 We went for tapas to Paporrubio Bar, after 7 pm you get free tapas with your drink, the tapas menu is quite diverse, we had two drinks and two tapas each and were quite full, paid about 7 Euro.
 There is a municipal albergue right in the monastery, opened all year, price 6 Euro.

 Best albergues (public and private) on the Camino del Norte